 Male vs Female Basics

-Before diving into the details, let's start with a high-level overview of the typical differences you can expect.
+Before diving into the details, let's start with a high-level overview.
 These generalities provide a foundation for understanding how sex can influence a German Shepherd's characteristics.

 • Male German Shepherds are generally larger, standing 24-26 inches at the shoulder and weighing between 65 and 90 pounds.